GingaUL/FAOR/README.md

-# FAOR: Fast Omni-Directional Image Super-Resolution: Adapting the Implicit Image Function with Pixel and Semantic-Wise Spherical Geometric Priors
+# [AAAI 2025] FAOR: Fast Omni-Directional Image Super-Resolution: Adapting the Implicit Image Function with Pixel and Semantic-Wise Spherical Geometric Priors

 >This is the official implementation for the paper FAOR:
 ["Fast Omni-Directional Image Super-Resolution: Adapting the Implicit Image Function with Pixel and Semantic-Wise Spherical Geometric Priors"]

-**It is important to note that, for anonymous submissions, we are temporarily using MEGA to store and download files.**

 ## Contents
 - [Introduction](#introduction)